RemiBou/remibou.github.io/_posts/2019-01-26-Manage-CosmosDB-objects-with-my-package.md

 }
 ```

-- migrationAssembly is sent as a parameter of my method, so the user can add its migration to the app ressources or to a library ressources.
+- migrationAssembly is sent as a parameter of my method, so the user can add its migrations to the app ressources or to a library ressources.
 - I don't really think about performance here as this code is supposed to be ran only once per app lifecycle, so I prefer to keep it clear.

 ## Applying the migrations